zaqifathis/BIMserver-doc/BimServerClient.md

 </dependency>
 ```

-If you are using Eclipse for development, and you are not familiar with Maven yet, use [This tutorial](https://github.com/opensourceBIM/BIMserver/wiki/BimServerClientMavenEclipse).
+If you are using Eclipse for development, and you are not familiar with Maven yet, use [this tutorial](https://github.com/opensourceBIM/BIMserver/wiki/BimServerClientMavenEclipse).

 Of course you can also use the client from source code, in that case download a source zip file, or checkout the projects from GIT.